quyendang/OpenCore-Guide/README.md

 # Setting up your config.plist

-Keep in mind with config.plist in OpenCore, it is different from Clover’s config.plist, they cannot be mixed and matched.
-It is not recommended to duplicate every patch and option from your clover config.
+While sharing the name, the config.plist in OpenCore, is very different from Clover config.plist, they cannot be mixed and matched.
+It is also not recommended to duplicate every patch and option from your clover config.

 First let’s duplicate the `sample.plist`, rename the duplicate to `config.plist` and open in your .plist editor of choice.